 Cause vs. Risk Factor

-A cause of a disease, or cancer like mesothelioma, is something that absolutely precedes the disease and is definitely proven to directly result in the development.
-It is a condition, event, or substance that, if absent, would prevent the disease from ever developing.
+A cause of a disease, or cancer like mesothelioma, is something that absolutely precedes the disease and is definitely proven to directly result in its development.
+It’s a condition, event, or substance that, if absent, would prevent the disease from ever having developed.

 As the asbestos fibers resist digestion and eradication by the body, they remain there over years and decades, causing inflammation and scarring.
 As a result, they can (but do not always) disrupt cell development and cause cancer to develop.